herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 ### externalRegistryPassword

-Password to use for pulling the image from the remote registry.
+Password to use for pulling images from the remote registry.
+Only used when `externalRegistryUsername` is also provided.

+__Type__: string

+__Required__: False

+__Default value__: None

+### externalRegistryType

+Type of the external registry from which repositories are mirrored.
+This parameter is required when creating the mirroring configuration.
+The type cannot be changed after creation.

+__Type__: string

+__Required__: False

+__Default value__: None

+### externalRegistryUrl

+URL of the external registry, such as https://quay.io or https://harbor.example.com This parameter is required when creating the mirroring configuration.

 __Type__: string